 The GA 252 Progression Award is a recognition of an archer’s ability to score a number of points (value required varies on your bow type – see below) over three dozen arrows.
-Starting at 20m, and only advancing to the next distance once the current is achieved, this is a gentle introduction to gaining awards.
-However, as distance is increased, it obviously gets harder.
-To get the next award, you have to shoot better than for the award just achieved … and so the rookie archer is eased into a life of improvement and award chasing – just like all the other obsessive compulsive experienced archers on the line.
+Starting at 20yrds/18m and only advancing to the next distance once the current is achieved, this is a gentle introduction to gaining awards.
+However as distance is increased, it obviously gets harder.
+To get the next award, you have to shoot better than for the award just achieved … and so the rookie archer is eased into a life of improvement and award chasing – just like all the other obsessive compulsive experienced archers on the line!
 This award scheme is in use at many archery clubs in the UK and applies to all archers, irrespective of age, ability or bow type.

 1… Six sighters followed immediately by three dozen scored arrows.
-Arrows to be shot at the appropriate distance starting at 20yrds.
-For example, a minimum score of 252 for recurve is required to qualify for the award and progress to the next distance.
-See below for other bow types.
+Arrows to be shot at the appropriate distance on a 122cm face.

-3… Scores needed for compound, longbow/traditional styles and barebow are given in the table below.
+2… Shooting recurve, a minimum score of 252 is the qualifying score for the award at each distance.
+Scores needed for compound, longbow/traditional styles and barebow are given in the table below.